syncfusion-content/fileformat-docs/File-Formats/DocIO/Conversion.md

  {% endtabs %}

+N> Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, UWP and Xamarin applications N>
+N> When the ChartToImageConverter object is not initialized, then the charts in Word document get skipped during Word to Image conversion
 N>
-Word to Image conversion is not supported in Silverlight, Windows Phone, WinRT, Universal, UWP and Xamarin applications

-When the ChartToImageConverter object is not initialized, then the charts in Word document get skipped during Word to Image conversion

-ChartToImageConverter is supported from .NET Framework 4.0 onwards
+N> ChartToImageConverter is supported from .NET Framework 4.0 onwards N>

-Total number of images may vary based on unsupported elements when compare to Word document
+N> Total number of images may vary based on unsupported elements when compare to Word document N>

-Word to Image conversion can have same limitations and unsupported elements of Word to PDF conversion
+N> Word to Image conversion can have same limitations and unsupported elements of Word to PDF conversion

 ## RTF conversion